Running a Style Guide

 7. The system of claim 1, wherein the annotation includes text outside of an anchor tag in the source document.

-8. The system of claim 1, the memory further storing instructions that, when executed by the at least one processor, perform operations including: computing a query-independent relevance metric for the target document, wherein the a query-independent relevance metric includes a sum of partial query-independent relevance metric contributions from each source document that includes an outbound link to the target document.
+8. The system of claim 1, the memory further storing instructions that, when executed by the at least one processor, perform operations including: computing a query-independent relevance metric for the target document, wherein the query-independent relevance metric includes a sum of partial query-independent relevance metric contributions from each source document that includes an outbound link to the target document.

 I wrote about the earliest version of the anchor text patent back in 2007 in the post Google Patent on Anchor Text and Different Crawling Rates.
 It was very informative about how Google crawled webpages and indexed them at different rates, and handled redirects of different types.